Make these 10 easy freezer meals in 1 hour. Have cozy crockpot meals like Beef Ragu, Salsa Chicken, and Carnitas ready to dump in the crockpot and go.

 - I LOVE sitting down to make a meal plan and write down a meal that I put in the freezer a few weeks ago.

-- That’s how I can still press the ‘easy button’ when I make a dump dinner recipe that needs a side dish – when I pull out my main meal to thaw, I pull out those ready-to-go side dishes too!
+That’s how I can still press the ‘easy button’ when I make a dump dinner recipe that needs a side dish – when I pull out my main meal to thaw, I pull out those ready-to-go side dishes too!

-- Has to be easy.
+- Easy.
 No ninja cooking skills required!

 - Use normal ingredients.
 If I can’t find something at my local grocery store, it’s not happening!